 - The right to object – you can object to the ways your data is being This should make it easier to avoid unwanted marketing communications and spam from third parties.

 - Rights in relation to automated decision making and profiling – this protects you in cases where decision are being made about you based entirely on automated processes rather than a human.

 Please contact in the first instance –

 - in the case of a young person, the event coordinator / leader;

 - for adults, the County Appointments Secretary, your line manager or our Data Protection Lead for more information,.

 Whether or not you exercise your new rights is up to you – the main thing to remember is that they’re there if you need them.

 If we wish to use your personal data for a new purpose, not covered by this Data Protection Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing.

-To exercise all relevant rights, queries of complaints please in the first instance contact our Data Protection Lead at Somerset Scouts Tangier Scout & Guide Centre, Castle Street, Taunton TA1 4AS or email [INSERT EMAIL ADDRESS]
+To exercise all relevant rights, queries or complaints please in the first instance contact our Data Protection Lead at Somerset Scouts Tangier Scout & Guide Centre, Castle Street, Taunton TA1 4AS or email email@example.com

 You can contact the Information Commissioners Office on 0303 123 1113 or via email https://ico.org.uk/global/contact-us/email/ or at the Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire.
 SK9 5AF.